Nurse Types / APRN vs NP

 What is an APRN?

-Advanced Practice Registered Nurses (APRNs) are near the top of the nursing ladder.
-The only nursing positions that rank higher are Doctor of Nursing Practice (DNP) nursing professionals and CNOs.
+Advanced Practice Registered Nurses (APRNs) are near the very top of the nursing ladder.
+In fact, the only nursing positions that rank higher are Doctor of Nursing Practice (DNP) nursing professionals and Chief Nursing Officers.

-An APRN is an important part of the healthcare system in the U.S. APRNs are licensed Registered Nurses (RNs) who hold a master’s level or doctorate level degree in a nursing specialty.
-Once they complete their education and become certified, APRNs can assess, diagnose, and manage patient problems.
-They can also order diagnostic tests and procedures and prescribe medications – including controlled substances – in all states and territories within the U.S.
+An APRN is a licensed Registered Nurse (RN) who has earned a master’s level or doctorate level degree in a nursing specialty.
+Once they complete their education and become certified, APRNs are able to assess, diagnose, and manage patient problems at a much higher level than they could when they were a registered nurse.
+They have the authority to order diagnostic tests and procedures and prescribe medications – including controlled substances – in all states and territories within the U.S.

-The nursing scope of practice outlines all the duties APRNs can undertake when licensed to practice in the U.S. APRNs can work in health clinics or hospitals helping with all aspects of patient care for both adults and children.
-Some states allow APRNs to work independently, while others require supervision from a physician.
-Nurses should check with their state licensing boards to determine if their state of practice allows full autonomy.
+The nursing scope of practice outlines all the duties that licensed APRNs can undertake.
+They can work in health clinics or hospitals, helping with all aspects of patient care for adults, children, or both.
+While most states allow APRNs to work independently, some require supervision from a physician.
+APRNs should check with their state licensing boards to determine whether their state of practice allows full autonomy.

 Acute Care NPs work in healthcare environments that serve patients who need immediate medical treatment because of illnesses or injuries.
 Since some states allow APRNs to work without direct supervision, they can help alleviate crowded emergency rooms and trauma centers where patients who require immediate assistance go for treatment.

-Neonatal NPs care with newborns who are born prematurely, injured after birth, or develop a serious illness.
-They provide advanced care for neonatal patients that includes assessing a newborn’s physical condition and prescribing medical interventions that can include incubators and prescription medications.
+Neonatal NPs care for newborns who are born prematurely, are injured after birth, or who develop a serious illness.
+They provide advanced care for neonatal patients, including assessing a newborn’s physical condition and prescribing medical interventions such as incubators and prescription medications.

 Women’s Health NPs focus on the healthcare needs of women.
 They work in doctors’ offices, hospitals, and clinics that provide gynecological, obstetric, and reproductive health services to women patients.

-To put it simply, Nurse Practitioners are a type of Advanced Practice Registered Nurse.
+Nurse Practitioners are one type of Advanced Practice Registered Nurse.
 There are similarities and differences between APRNs and NPs.
 Let’s take a look at some of the most common.

 Nurse Practitioner | Advanced Practice Registered Nurse | |